jrnold/acw_battle_data/docs/source/resources/nps_battles.rst

 Battle level data combining the National Park Services reports: preliminary CWSAC reports in the AAD (1990-1993), CWSAC Report battle summaries (1997), Civil War Soldiers and Sailors (CWSS) database, and the CWSAC Report Updates (2009-2013).

+This table combines data from those various sources in a consistent manner.

 Sources: